jvalin17/RestaurantAPI/README.md

 #### Assumptions:
 You have python and pip installed in your system.

-#### Instructions:
-1. Clone project from git.
-2. Go to Assignment directory through terminal.
-3. Run the command “pip install -r requirements.txt”.It will set up all dependencies.
-4. Run models.py once using command “python models.py”.It sets up database and tables.
-5. Run app.py using command “python app.py”.
-6. Go to Postman App or open in browser and send requests.(https://www.getpostman.com/)
-7. Select your type of request (POST, GET, PUT, DELETE) and give the corresponding url and JSON format Input.

 ### API URL and Request formats

 #### 1.Create a user - A user is created